epccs/Gravimetric/readme.md

 ## Example

 Do not think of this as a PLC.
-A PLC runs a will tested program that emulates things that historically served to control processes and tasks.
-Programs that run on this board are written in C (I do not recommend C++ here).
-The program needs careful reviewing and compiled into binary instructions that operate the processor during testing.
-I recommend testing software parts as a minimally functional application, make no mistake the training wheels are off, so use this hardware at your own risk.
+A PLC runs a well-tested interpreter that emulates things (e.g., a logic sequence that may be done with a hardwired circuit) that historically served to implement control processes.
+The firmware that runs on this board is written in C or assembly (I do not recommend C++).
+The program needs careful reviewing and compiled into the binary instructions that operate the processor.
+I recommend dividing the software into parts that are as minimally functional as possible for testing.
+Testing and ensuring correctness is the user's responsibility.

-UART0 on the application controller is used for a multi-drop serial bus that the serial hardware on a Single Board Computer (SBC) can interface with.
-The serial link allows firmware uploads and general-purpose communication but does not have a network footprint.
-The 40 pin header is for a Raspberry Pi, but other SBC's should also work (I do not test them).
+The first UART on the application controller is used for a multi-drop serial bus that is interfaced with the serial hardware on a Single Board Computer (SBC).
+That serial link allows firmware uploads and general-purpose communication but for security goals, it does not cross network (IP) boundaries.
+The 40 pin header for a Raspberry Pi uses pins 8 and 10 for RX and TX, other SBC's should also work (I do not test them).
 The RJ45 connectors are for the multi-drop serial bus daisy chain connection with terminations at the ends.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "Gravimetric MultiDrop")